edgauthier/pfsense-backup/README.md

 Requirements
 ============

-Requires BeautifulSoup to be installed:
+Requires BeautifulSoup4 to be installed:

-    pip install BeautifulSoup
+    pip install BeautifulSoup4

 Compatability
 =============